top of page

 back_bg.jpg

-Leash Drop Canine (LDC) is a dog training service located in Chicago, Illinois.
+Leash Drop Canine (LDC) is a professional dog training service based in Chicago, Illinois, dedicated to helping owners build calm, confident, and well-balanced dogs.

 pexels-lisa-fotios-1453478.jpg